Why We Built VetCalc

 Why It Is Free, And Always Will Be

-I made everything free because I know what it is like to be a junior airman trying to figure out whether a duty station is affordable for your family, and the answer is buried in a 200-page PDF.
-The tools that did exist when I was looking were either ancient or trying to upsell me on something I didn't need.
+We made everything free because Henry knows what it is like to be a junior airman trying to figure out whether a duty station is affordable for your family, and the answer is buried in a 200-page PDF.
+The tools that did exist back then were either ancient or trying to upsell something nobody needed.
 Service members deserve better than that.

-None of this would be possible without my wife.
-She keeps things grounded, supports the late-night coding sessions, and gives me the space to build every single day.
-And our daughter is the reason I stop, rethink, and come back better.
-She's the reason this site exists at all.
+VetCalc exists because Skyla and I built it together.
+She co-owns the business, keeps us grounded, and carves out the space to keep building every single day — none of this happens without her.
+And our daughter is the reason we stop, rethink, and come back better.
+They are the reason this site exists at all.

 Use These Tools, But Verify